 1. Starvation and Diet

-New arrivals have a much greater chance of not eating hand fed foods for 2 reasons.
-First, many of the fish have not been properly fed from the time they were caught until you put them in the tank.
+New arrivals have a greater chance of not eating hand-fed foods for 2 reasons.
+First, many fish have not been properly fed since they were caught until you put them in the tank.
 The collectors normally don’t feed what they catch because it will make the fish poop in the shipping bag.
 Poop in the shipping bag equals ammonia in the water, which means less O2 in the bag and burnt fins and gills.

 For the most part, sick fish don’t eat.
-Also, many aquarists don’t offer the fish the food that they normally eat.
+Also, many aquarists don’t offer the fish the food they normally eat.
 Mandarinfish are a perfect example of this.
-Mandarinfish normally eats copepods and amphipods in the wild.
-They will not take any interest in that flake food you try to tempt them with.
+Mandarinfish normally eat copepods and amphipods in the wild.
+They will not take any interest in that flake food you try to tempt them.
 There are methods for getting finicky fish to eat, but that is a topic for another article.
-When a fish hasn’t eaten for a while, they have a tendency to lose their appetite and it may be difficult to get them to start eating again, even if a desirable food is presented.
+When fish haven’t eaten for a while, they tend to lose their appetite, and it may not be easy to get them to start eating again, even if a desirable food is presented.